mehnazm/mehnazm/good-reads.md

 ---
 layout: page
-title: Good Reads
+title: Good Posts
-permalink: /good-reads/
+permalink: /Good Posts/
 ---

-Here is a list of links to content that I found really interesting.
+Here is a list of links to insights that I found really interesting.
 I will continue to add more, both old and new, and organize them into categories, over time (will limit it to under 100 links to maintain a level of restriction to what was most meaningful)

 1. [Are RCTs a good way to do economics](https://someunpleasant.substack.com/p/real-chaos-today?utm_source=post-email-title&publication_id=261003&post_id=59956889&utm_campaign=email-post-title&isFreemail=true&r=9hzj0&triedRedirect=true&utm_medium=email) - I found this interesting because the concerns it articulates around RCTs parallel the ones I have with A/B testing.

-2. [Complexity Convection](https://every.to/divinations/complexity-convection-765851) - This article stayed with me for its insights on the value of keeping products and businesses simple and the pressures and incentives that work against it.
+2. [Developing a growth model + marketplace growth strategy](https://www.youtube.com/watch?v=AlTQ6O2qooI) - Some takeaways from this: 1)Retention is likely the most important growth metric 2)Retention is the hardest to move but core product levers such as depth of supply, interaction with supply matters more than growth levers like notificaitons 3)Early lifecycle experience is a good indicator of future retention (and so early intervention is more effective than when customers are about to churn).
+On a separate note, a common analytical failure mode: "Our best users do x, why can't we make others do the same".
+This generally does not work-the others have different intent/context.
+The goal would be to figure out where the value for "the others" lie.
+Regarding marketplace expansion, might make more sense to after adjacent/easier/network effect accentuating space compared to higher TAM.
+Also, product i.e. incredible E2E experience (atomic networks?) matters more than GTM investments in liquidity (@45:30).

 3. [Disrupting Disruption](https://every.to/divinations/disrupting-disruption-734208) - A thought provoking challenge to Clayton Christensen's Disruption Theory.
 I liked the use of concrete examples such as Uber, iPhone, Costco, Walmart, Southwest Airlines.